beydlern/beydlern.github.io/essays/interests.md

 ## Adrift

-When I graduated highschool, I found myself with no real purpose in life, so I chose to follow the normal dreams of others; applying for college, graduating college, and working in industry.
+When I graduated high school, I found myself with no real purpose in life, so I chose to follow the normal dreams of others; applying for college, graduating college, and working in industry.
 I did not know what major I wanted to study, so I initially chose liberal arts, but then quickly realized it seemed unfulfilling and I felt further adrift.

 ## Purpose